-Analysis of honey in pollen – for quality assurance, the pollen content of honey is checked for floristic content and country of origin.
+Analysis of pollen in honey – for quality assurance, the pollen content of honey is checked for floristic content and country of origin.
 We require a small sample of 30g for testing and have a turnaround time of up to seven working days or a fast track of 2 working days.

 Please contact Dr Beverley Adams-Groom via email for further details on any of the above.

 We are also using DNA analysis to learn more about different Alternaria fungal spore species in the air and different oak pollen species too.
-The results are on the way.
+Find out more: Apangu et al. (2022) and Grundström et al. (2019).
 Other work on modelling Alternaria spore dispersal has shown that the amount of local cereal and oilseed rape crops, which provide host to these fungi, has a significant impact on the local spore concentrations.
-Read: Apangu et al (2020).

 We recently researched and produced a set of regional pollen calendars for the main pollen allergens, to complement the general UK calendar already available.